-Check for leaks at the hose, tube and pipe fittings in the fuel supply system while the genset is running and while it is stopped.
+Check for leaks at the hose, tube and pipe fittings in the fuel supply and return systems while the genset is running and while it is stopped.
+Do not use a flame to check for LPG leaks.
 Check flexible fuel hose sections for cuts, cracks, and abrasions.
 Make sure the fuel line is not rubbing against other parts.
 Replace worn or damaged fuel line parts before leaks occur.